swaywm/chicken-wlroots/README.md

 most cases you should use the <code>wlr-\*-create</code> functions provided by wlroots.

 Procedures use the usual <code>kebab-case</code> convention.
-For C functions taking output parameters, the output parameters are removed (unless their input value is also meaningful) and multiple values are returned instead.
-The order of the values is the C return value, followed by the output parameters in order.

 Enums use the convention <code>enum-prefix/kind</code>, e.g.
 <code>WLR\_INPUT\_DEVICE\_KEYBOARD</code> becomes
 <code>wlr-input-device/keyboard</code>.

+### Differences from the C API

+For C functions taking output parameters, these bindings remove the output parameters (unless their input value is also meaningful) and return multiple values instead.
+The order of the returned values is the C return value, followed by the output parameters in order.

+Because some wlroots functions take a <code>struct timespec</code> as an argument, these bindings provide a module <code>(wlr time)</code> which exports the <code>clock-gettime</code> function.

 Examples
 --------